elad11310/Pacman/README.md

 # Pacman Game:

-### Old and good Pacman game , written in java using BFS algorithm for ghosts to track after the pacman.
+### Old and good Pacman game , written in java using BFS algorithm for ghosts to track the pacman.
 ### In addition using threads for each ghost to move independently , each ghost object implements an interface of behaviour (aggressive , patrol or static).

 * Aggressive - the ghost will constantly track the pacman in the fastest path using BFS.